Convergent Procedure (MAZE)

 Creating scar tissue to disrupt faulty electrical signals in the heart

-A convergent procedure, also known as a Maze procedure, aggressively treats atrial fibrillation (AFib), a frequently frustrating heart rhythm disorder.
-Maze procedures use two types of cardiac ablation to create a pattern, or Maze, of scar tissue in the heart to disrupt misfiring electrical signals causing your abnormal heart rhythm.
-A convergent procedure is a less invasive option than a surgical Maze procedure.
+A convergent procedure, also known as a MAZE procedure, aggressively treats atrial fibrillation (AFib), a frequently frustrating heart rhythm disorder.
+MAZE procedures use two types of cardiac ablation to create a pattern, or MAZE, of scar tissue in the heart to disrupt misfiring electrical signals causing your abnormal heart rhythm.
+A convergent procedure is a less invasive option than a surgical MAZE procedure.

-Your doctor may recommend this procedure if your atrial fibrillation is not well controlled with medication or you’ve had a previous traditional cardiac ablation that did not solve the problem.
+Your doctor may recommend this procedure if your atrial fibrillation is not well controlled with medication or if you’ve had a previous traditional cardiac ablation that did not solve the problem.
 Our cardiac surgeons collaborate with our electrophysiologists to perform this complex procedure.

 You will be given general anesthesia to put you to sleep during the surgery.
 A cardiac surgeon will make a small incision in the chest and place a scope beneath the breastbone, allowing the team to see the heart during the procedure.
 The electrophysiologist will insert an ablation device to send a mild, painless burst of heat or cold in order to create a pattern of scar tissue on the epicardium, the protective outer layer of the heart.